pablodecm/phd_thesis/src/102_chapter_2.md

 fluxes and signal readout times, three different types of gaseous detectors are used: drift tubes (DT), cathode strip chambers (CSC) and resistive place chambers (RPC).
+In the barrel section where the particle flux is not expected to be very high, four layers of drift tubes (DT) are arranged cylindrically around the solenoid magnet, covering a pseudo-rapidity range $|\eta| < 1.2$.
+On the endcap section instead, due to higher radiation fluxes and magnetic field non-uniformity, multi-wire cathode strip chambers (CSC) are used, with a detecting pseudo-rapidity coverage of
+$0.9 < |\eta| < 2.4$.
+Both DT and CSC detectors can achieve
+very high position resolution, but their signal readout time and time resolution is not as good, thus a series of fast but resistive plate chambers (RPC) are positioned both in the barrer and the endcap sections, up pseudo-rapidities
+$|\eta| < 1.6$.

 ### Trigger and Data Acquisition